azkiflay/ansible/README.md

 </p>
 <p align="center"><strong>Figure 6:</strong> Getting memory details of hosts using ad hoc commands </p>

-# Making Changes to Managed Hosts
-The whole point of automation using Ansible is to realize a change of state at the managed hosts.
-Restarting a server, creating users, copying files are examples of such changes of state, all of which can be implemented using ad hoc tasks or playbooks.

 ## Ad hoc tasks
 Ad hoc tasks are suitable for tasks that are not done repeatedly.
 The following examples show ad hoc tasks that implement changes at the respective managed hosts.